TRAP BAR DEADLIFT VS REGULAR DEADLIFT – WHO WINS?

-It’s the trap bar deadlift vs regular deadlift…
+It’s the trap bar deadlift vs regular deadlift!

 Ever since I first set foot in a gym at just 9 years old, barbell deadlifts have been hailed as “the king of exercises”.

-Wanna get stronger?
+- Wanna get stronger?
 Deadlifts.

-Wanna get bigger?
+- Wanna get bigger?
 Deadlifts.

-Wanna develop traps so big you look like a Teenage Mutant Ninja Turtle?
+- Wanna develop traps so big you look like a Teenage Mutant Ninja Turtle?
 Deadlifts.

 This article came together after the Journal of Strength and Conditioning Research published an interesting study hinting that conventional deadlifts may not be the true king of exercises.
 (1)

-Let’s take a quick look at the two movements.
+So let’s take a look at it.

 Do you notice the subtle differences?